kailash-manasarovar/statement/docs/timeline/2024/october.md

 - They wouldn't talk about anything serious in front of him and shut me down when I mentioned something while he was there.
 - Once he's gone, we start talking.
 - I tell them that everyone knows me in Denia, and not in a good way.
 - Blanca leaves about twenty minutes later.
 As she leaves, she gives me a dirty look.
+She looks disgusted with me.
 - I file it away.
 - I try to explain to Paloma what's been going on.
 - Paloma doesn't really listen to me when I speak, she talks directly to Inma.